 William Gass would say these versions are from “the realm of Forms,” and are simplifications: “there is a point; there is a message, a moral, a teaching.
 And that is a consolation … to believe that our lives have a shape, a purpose and direction. …” (He much prefers “fictions” over “the story’s simple determinisms.”)

 Maybe for these reasons the Frankenstein monster has legs.
-It arguably has more cultural influence than any other monster tale except vampires, who run neck-and neck-bolt with Frankenstein.
-Frankenstein is useful as a story because it is about overstepping, hubris, unintended consequences; vampires are similarly useful on feeding on others, Faustian eternal life, and the erotic side of the Gothic.
+It arguably has more cultural influence than any other monster tale except vampires, who run neck and neck-bolt with Frankenstein.
+Frankenstein is useful as a story because it is about overstepping, hubris, and unintended consequences; vampires are similarly useful in feeding on others, Faustian eternal life, and the erotic side of the Gothic.
 (That is, ego versus id.)
 The werewolf, Dr. Jekyll, the invisible man, the mummy, the blob—other matinee monsters fail to achieve the same viral power in culture.